goncalvesjoao/smooth_operator/README.md

 pages = remote_call.data

-# If the server response is positive (http code between 200 and 299):
+# If the server response is positive (http code between 200 and 299, or 304):
   remote_call.ok? # true
   remote_call.not_processed? # false
   remote_call.error? # false